genderkit/genderkit/_articles/progesterone.md

 title: progesterone
 weighting: 4
 feature:
-  image: progesterone.jpg
+  image: progesterone2.jpg
-  caption: "A box of medroxyprogesterone"
+  caption: "A blister pack of micronised progesterone"
 ---

 ### How do I stay safe?